-The Chief Credit Officer plays an important role to maximise the Bank's risk-adjusted rate of return by maintaining credit risk exposure within acceptable parameters.
-The Chief Credit Officer needs to manage the credit risk inherent in the entire portfolio as well as the risk in individual credits or transactions.
-The Officer should also consider the relationships between credit risk and other risks.
+The Chief Credit Officer plays an important role to maximise the bank's risk-adjusted rate of return by maintaining credit risk exposure within acceptable parameters.
+The Chief Credit Officer manages the credit risk inherent in the entire portfolio as well as the risk in individual credits or transactions.
+The Officer also considers the relationships between credit risk and other risks.
 The effective management of credit risk is a critical component of a comprehensive approach to risk management and essential to the long-term success of any banking organisation.